broadinstitute/gatk-sv/README.md

 ## <a name="annotate-vcf">AnnotateVcf</a> (in development)
 *Formerly Module08Annotation*

-Add annotations, such as the inferred function and allele frequencies of variants, to final vcf.
+Add annotations, such as the inferred function and allele frequencies of variants, to final VCF.

 Annotations methods include:
-* Functional annotation - annotate SVs with inferred function on protein coding regions, regulatory regions such as UTR and Promoters and other non coding elements;
+* Functional annotation - annotate SVs with inferred functional consequence on protein-coding regions, regulatory regions such as UTR and promoters, and other non-coding elements.
 * Allele Frequency annotation - annotate SVs with their allele frequencies across all samples, and samples of specific sex, as well as specific sub-populations.
 * Allele Frequency annotation with external callset - annotate SVs with the allele frequencies of their overlapping SVs in another callset, eg. gnomad SV callset.